Byron/gitoxide/README.md

  * **async as opt-in**
    * Making certain capabilities available through `async` APIs allows for abortable operations, which may be interesting for interactive user interfaces.
-Thus it is something worth considering, but only behind a feature flag and once the need transpire.
+Thus it is something worth considering, but only behind a feature flag and once the need transpires.
    * Ideally many operations powered by implementors of `std::io::{Read, Write}` and `std::iter::Iterator`, which makes unblocking them trivial using the fantastic `blocking` crate.
 Only when these are used internally, providing a separate async version of these operations can be beneficial to make them abortable.